cwang23/CDPH-Breast-Cancer-Project/README.md

 ## Data
 We utilized three datasets in this project:
-1. Proprietary data used by Civis Analytics for modeling
+1. Proprietary modeling data from Civis Analytics
 2. Responses from a survey conducted from October to November 2017 by Civis Analytics
 3. Behavioral Risk Factor Surveillance System (BRFSS) 2016 data, which is publicly available at: https://www.cdc.gov/brfss/annual_data/annual_2016.html

 Only the de-identified survey response data is available in this repository.
 The BRFSS 2016 data can be accessed via the link above.